Declan Mulholland

-Thomas Declan Mulholland (6 December 1932 – 29 June 1999) was a character actor of film and television from Northern Ireland.
+Thomas Declan Mulholland (6 December 1932 – 29 June 1999) was a Northern Irish character actor of film and television.
 He is known for his multiple appearances in Doctor Who and for his deleted portrayal of Jabba the Hutt in Star Wars.

 Career

 Born in Belfast, he had his first film role in H.M.S.
 Defiant (1962) as Morrison.
 He had a substantial part in the 1974 Amicus Productions film The Land That Time Forgot.
-He also played a human version of Jabba the Hutt in a deleted scene of the original Star Wars (1977).
+He played Jabba the Hutt on-set in a deleted scene of the original Star Wars (1977), which was intended to be replaced by a stop-motion character.
 The scene was reinserted for the film's twentieth anniversary re-release in 1997, with Mulholland replaced by a CGI Jabba as he appears in Return of the Jedi.

 His many TV appearances included The Avengers (1967) episode The Fear Merchants (in the background of the gym scene), Doctor Who stories The Sea Devils (1972) and The Androids of Tara (1978), The Bill, The Onedin Line and Quatermass.

 Mulholland died of a heart attack on 29 June 1999, aged 66.